 Got some chocolate cravings but looking for something that’s healthier?
-Make some of this amazing 3-Minute Chocolate Devil Cake, it only looks sinful!
-This single serving cake is paleo and vegan, and so easy to make
+Make some of this amazing Paleo Chocolate Mug Cake, it only looks sinful!
+This single serving cake is vegan and so easy to make

+This Paleo Chocolate Mug Cake is calling your name!
+Nope, it’s not too good to be true, it really is vegan and paleo.
 Another name I had for this cake was Heavenly Devil Cake, which might sound like an oxymoron, but it is the perfect name for this cake!
-Let me explain:

-This baby cake is kinda dangerous (= devilish) because you can make your cake and eat in in less than 15 minutes.
+Let me explain: this baby cake is kinda dangerous (= devilish) because you can make your cake and eat in in less than 10 minutes.
 In the baking world, that’s super-speed!

 This little cake is perfect when you are having chocolate or sweet cravings but don’t have the time to bake an entire cake.
 I topped mine with some fruit-only cherry jam to create that nice chocolate-dipped cherry flavor.
 Because of the fiber and protein from the coconut flour, this makes a very filling snack too.

 I had to make this cake several times before I finally hit on the right combination of ingredients.
 If you want a fudgier cake, you can decrease the coconut flour slightly (like by 1/2 teaspoon).
 I got the best results using a very fine ground coconut flour from Aloha-Nu, but it should work with course ground coconut flour, the texture just won’t be quite as nice.

 Paleo, Gluten free, vegan, sugar free; Free of: grains, peanuts, eggs, soy, dairy

 - 1-1/2 Tablespoons cocoa powder